 Skip to Main Content

-Most faculty are now putting links to readings and film clips on their Canvas site.
+Most faculty put links to readings and film clips on their Canvas site.
 To stay within copyright guidelines, we recommend that you provide links to articles or chapters of books from within the databases that we license for TU community use.
 These are often referred to as perma links or stable links.
 If you need instructions on how to do this please see your librarian.

 • Streaming films and clips are available from databases provided by the library.
 In some cases, we may be able to license a film from Kanopy if you are teaching it in your class.
-Talk with us about this before your class begins.
+Talk with us about this before the start of your course.

 You can search the library catalog for available videos.
 Conduct your search, then limit to evideo on the left side of the page.